BeamTeam Books header - getting real

 Barbara answers these important questions with her “Healthy Models” which describe how healthy relationships look in practice.
 The value of these Healthy Models is that when we have clear Models for how healthy behavior looks, we can then compare our own life situations and relationships to these Models and then identify what is “off” in our own experience.
 As a result, we can then begin to see where behavior is unhealthy and where there is a lack of, for example, respect or healthy boundaries.
 Then as we begin to get a little more clarity and are able to identify what’s going on, we can begin to work constructively to improve these situations and relationships.
 The new book is packed with practical techniques as to how we can do this.

-Healthy Models for Relationships is also out in Danish.
+Healthy Models for Relationships is also out in Danish and Greek and will soon be available in Ukrainian.
 We will let you know when the book is published in other languages.